DrMoriarty/nativelib-cli/README.md

 NativeLib won't check new packages and new versions until you again do `nativelib --update`.

-Now time for search something useful.
+It's time for search something useful.
 Do `nativelib --search facebook` in order to find all packages related to Facebook.
 You will get:
 ```
 facebook-plugin@0.1.0